docker/docs/desktop/dashboard.md

 ## Explore volumes

+You can use [volumes](../storage/volumes.md) to store files and share them among containers.
+Volumes are created and are directly managed by Docker.
+They are also the preferred mechanism to persist data in Docker containers and services.

-The **Volumes** view in Docker Dashboard enables you to easily create and delete [volumes](../storage/volumes.md) and see which ones are being used.
+The **Volumes** view in Docker Dashboard enables you to easily create and delete volumes and see which ones are being used.
 If you are a developer subscribed to a Pro or a Team plan, you can also see which container is using a specific volume and explore the files and folders in your volumes.

 {% include upgrade-cta.html
   body="To start exploring the details in your volumes, upgrade to a Pro or a Team plan."